sendgrid/sendgrid-csharp/README.md

 5. Type actual API Key in the value
 6. Restart the IDE and you're done!

-Setup Environment Variables using CMD
+Setup Environment Variables using CMD:
 1. Run CMD as administrator
 2. setx SENDGRID_API_KEY "YOUR_API_KEY"

-Easily manage your [SendGrid API Keys](https://app.sendgrid.com/settings/api_keys) by storing them into Environment Variables or [Web.config](https://docs.microsoft.com/en-us/aspnet/identity/overview/features-api/best-practices-for-deploying-passwords-and-other-sensitive-data-to-aspnet-and-azure).
-It is a good practice to keep your data and configuration settings separate.
-This way to you can change your SendGrid API key without changing your code.

 Here are few example to get and set API Keys programatically: